-Course title & Code Credits Credit d Lecture istribution c Tutorial of the course Practical/ Practice Eligibility criteria Pre-requisite of the course (if any) Entrepreneurial Finance DSE-10 4 3 1 0 Class XII NA
+Course title & Code Credits istribution o Eligibility criteria Pre-requisite of the Lecture Tutorial Practical/ course Practice (if any) Entrepreneurial Finance DSE-10 4 3 1 0 Class XII NA

 - To build the knowledge and skills in entrepreneurial finance. - To study the financing of small and medium sized businesses from the perspective of both the entrepreneur and investors and learn about valuation methods.